 Water Code Section Summary as Applies to UWMP Subject 2020 Guidebook Location 2020 UWMP Location 10621(f) Each urban water supplier shall update and submit its 2020 plan to the department by July 1, 2021.
 Plan Adoption, Submittal, and Implementation Sections 10.3.1 and 10.4 Appendix C 10630.5 Each plan shall include a simple description of the supplier's plan including water availability, future requirements, a strategy for meeting needs, and other pertinent information.
-Summary Chapter 1 Executive Summary 10631(a) Describe the water supplier service area.
+Chapter 1 Executive Summary 10631(a) Describe the water supplier service area.
 System Description Section 3.1 Section 1.6.1 10631(a) Describe the climate of the service area of the supplier.
-System Description Section 3.3 Section 1.9 10631(a) System Description and Baselines and Targets Sections 3.4 and 5.4 Section 1.7.1 10631(a) Provide population projections for 2025, 2030, 2035, 2040 and optionally 2045.
-System Description Section 3.4 Section 1.7.1 Describe other social, economic, and demographic factors affecting the supplier's water management planning.
+System Description Section 3.3 Section 1.9 10631(a) Indicate the current population of the service area.
+System Description and Baselines and Targets Sections 3.4 and 5.4 Section 1.7.1 10631(a) Provide population projections for 2025, 2030, 2035, 2040 and optionally 2045.
+System Description Section 3.4 Section 1.7.1 10631(a) Describe other social, economic, and demographic factors affecting the supplier's water management planning.
 System Description Section 3.4 Section 1.7.2